syzzana/indent-list-reporter/README.md

 Playwright list reporter with colorful terminal output and indentation

 #### IMPORTANT NOTE:
-Version 1.0.7 is with commonjs module system.
+Version 1.0.8 is with commonjs module system.
-Version 1.0.8 is with esm module system.
+Next Version will be with esm module system.

 #### Purpose: